 Shortcrust pastry is the OG of the pastry world.
 It’s known as the most versatile as it can be used in a variety of both savoury and sweet baked goodies and is probably the easiest one to make.
 The dough is comprised of flour, butter, salt and a little water for binding.
 The ingredients are combined and then lightly pressed together before being refrigerated until ready to use.
 The trick with shortcrust pastry is to not overwork the dough, as this will develop the gluten.
 You want to lightly combine the ingredients, so that the dough becomes crispy, not chewy, when baked.
 Shortcrust is perfect for pie tops, quiches and tarts.

 Pate Sucree aka Sweet Shortcrust Pastry

-For dessert-style pies and tarts, you also get a sweet version of shortcrust pastry known over at our friends in France as pate sucree.
+Sweet Shortcrust, known by the French as Pate Sucree, is perfect for dessert tarts and pies.
 This follows the same recipe as normal shortcrust pastry but adds sugar and egg yolks for a sweeter and richer flavour.

 Try this delish Salted Caramel Pecan Nut Pie

-Puff pastry is made with the same ingredients as shortcrust, however, adopts its soft, flaky and pillowy exterior due to the various layers in the dough that cause it to expand or ‘puff’ when baked.
-Layering the dough for puff pastry is a time-consuming activity but the results speak for themselves.
-The water and butter expanding cause the pastry to rise up from the steam and creates gaps between the layers which gives it its airy texture.
+Puff pastry is made with the same ingredients as shortcrust, but has a soft, flaky and pillowy exterior due to the various layers in the dough that cause it to expand or ‘puff’ when baked.
+Layering the dough for puff pastry is time-consuming but the results speak for themselves.
+The water and butter expand and cause the pastry to rise from the steam.
+This creates gaps between the layers which gives it that airy texture and ‘puff’.
 The traditional croissant is made similarly to puff pastry with the addition of yeast and milk.